The Greenhouse Effect

 Greenhouse Effect in Clear Skies

 The warm surface of the Earth emits heat as infrared radiation.
-This is a flux of photons (*1).
+This is as a flux of photons (*1).

 This upward flux of photons leaves the warm surface of the Earth headed for the cold of space.
 Along the way some of the photons encounter Greenhouse gas molecules (GHGM *2) with which they interact.